YeaminSarder/Sitelen_Luka_Wan/README.md

 groupings.
 You are welcome to discuss about which one is the best for what reasons.

 The list can be found [here](toki_pona_in_6_char_grps.txt)

+- Each line is an array and represents a valid grouping.
+- there are 6 subarrays in the array.
+- if you replace each characters in the subarray with a symbol, it is still possible to identify each words uniquely.